tc39/proposal-observable/EventTargetObservable.md

 subSelect.addEventListener("change", subSelectHandler);
 ```

-The solution above is considerably more difficult to follow than the solution which uses the async function.
-However this solution is always ready to respond to sub changes, navigation events, and image loads.
+The solution above is is always ready to respond to sub changes, navigation events, and image loads.
 Furthermore this solution does not contain memory leaks.
+However this solution is also complex, because it relies on mutable state for concurrency coordination.
+In this case the `guid` and `posts`

-Relying on mutable state for concurrency coordination is challenging, because the developer must take positive steps to prevent irrelevant operations from taking place.
+The inability to unusubscribe from Promises Note that the developer must take explicit steps to avoid responding to from taking place.
 Consider the guards inserted at various places in the code above to prevent the execution of operations which are no longer needed.

 ```
 if (posts == null) {
   return;
 }

-// ...
+// ...snip...

 if (thisOperation !== currentOperation) {
-  // ...snip
+  // ...snip...
 }

+// ...snip...

+nextButton.removeEventListener("click", nextHandler);
+previousButton.removeEventListener("click", previousHandler);
+subSelect.removeEventListener("change", subSelectHandler);

 ```

 #### Solution 3: EventTargetObservable and Promises